- Mobile Malware Threats

 The ad creative tells the user their device is at risk, and prompts them to download a malicious “solution.”
 For example, fake flash updates.

-Examples of Malvertising
+Examples of malvertising campaigns

 Beyond the general categories of malvertising, the digital media industry has seen several prominent and recurring malvertising campaigns in recent years.
 These campaigns have been detected by GeoEdge, whose security researchers quickly came to understand the campaigns’ behaviors and characteristics.
 Here are some pervasive, distinct malvertising campaigns GeoEdge has studied:

-When this threat first appears at the DSP level, it does not have its payload within.
-This allows it to bypass creative scanners, and sometimes a fake URL counterfeiting the URL of a legit advertiser also helps it pass.
-After several days, ad platforms are acclimated to the campaign’s presence, and at that point its ads are deployed with the malicious payload.
-Morphixx uses IP data to geotarget users, and to serve a personalized message in the creative and landing page (which is common practice in contemporary ad targeting, but previously less common in malvertising) claiming to be the user’s ISP, using the ISP’s branding and local language.
-The landing page prompts the user to complete a survey or sweepstakes, which are the means to extract personal information.
-Sometimes these landing pages will go so far as to include fake comments from fake users about the survey and the rewards they won.
+Morphixx uses IP data to geotarget users and serve a personalized message in the creative and landing page, which is common practice in contemporary ad targeting, but previously less common in malvertising.
+The message appears to be from the user’s ISP, using the ISP’s branding and local language.
+The page prompts the user to complete a survey or sweepstakes, which is the means to extract sensitive information.
+Sometimes these landing pages will go so far as to include comments from fake users about the survey and the rewards they won.

 Malvertising in Landing Pages